telehash/telehash.github.io/cipher_set_1.md

 * `HMAC` - 20 bytes, the calculated HMAC
 * `LINE KEY` - 40 bytes, the sender's temporary line public key (X+Y)
-* `INNER CIPHER` - the AES-128-CTR encrypted inner packet
+* `INNER CIPHERTEXT` - the AES-128-CTR encrypted inner packet

 By performing ECDH with the sender's given line-key and the recipient's hashname-key, the resulting 20 byte secret is used to create the AES cipher and decode the inner packet.
 The first 16 bytes of the secret are the AES key, and the remaining 4 bytes are used as the IV (left-zero-padded).